site-deploys/thiagohersan.com/source/index.md

 ---
 I used to design circuits and improve semiconductor manufacturing technologies.

-In 2012 I was the technical coordinator at [Marginalia+Lab](https://vimeo.com/marginalialab), the art and technology space for creation and research in Belo Horizonte, Brazil.
+In 2012 I was the technical coordinator at [Marginalia+Lab](https://vimeo.com/marginalialab), an art and technology residency space in Belo Horizonte, Brazil.

 <div class="home-video-wrapper">
   <div class="video-wrapper video-wrapper-16x9">